This post may contain affiliate sales links. Please read my disclosure policy.

 How to Dry Brine a Turkey

-After you have defrosted or prepped your fresh turkey, these directions are pretty straight forward.
+Ready to nail the best Thanksgiving turkey of your life?
+After you have defrosted or prepped your fresh turkey, these directions are pretty straight-forward.
 Even if it’s your first time dry brining a turkey, you should see great results.
-See my note below about using a fresh versus a frozen turkey down below.
+See my note above about using a fresh versus a frozen turkey down below.
+For full recipe details, including ingredient measurements, see the printable recipe card at the bottom of the post.
+Here are my step by step directions for dry brining a turkey:

 1. Prep Turkey + Set Aside